Medical Readiness Command, Europe builds readiness, partnerships through symposium

 |2

-This work, Medical Readiness Command, Europe builds readiness, partnerships through symposium [Image 3 of 3], by SSgt Krystal England, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Readiness Command, Europe builds readiness, partnerships through symposium, by SSgt Krystal England, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.